-Remuneration: Since 1 January 2024, the minimum salary in the Czech Republic has been CZK 18,900 per month or CZK 112.50 per hour, and this amount may be amended by the government.
+Remuneration: Since 1 January 2025, the minimum salary in the Czech Republic has been CZK 20,800 per month or CZK 124.40 per hour, and this amount may be amended by the government.
 The amount of the minimum salary can be proportionally decreased for part-time employees.
-In addition to the minimum salary, the Czech Labor Code recognizes the "guaranteed salary."
-There are eight levels of guaranteed salary, depending on the complexity, responsibility and difficulty of the work performed.
-The lowest level of the guaranteed salary corresponds to the minimum salary.
+The "guaranteed salary," which was recognized by the Code in addition to the minimum salary, has not been in use since 1 January 2025.